What Can You Really Do With a Nursing Informatics Degree?

 Careers With a Degree in Nursing Informatics

-Growing healthcare technology continues to expand career opportunities in nursing informatics.
+The growing healthcare technology field continues to expand career opportunities in nursing informatics.
 While most nurse informaticists work in hospitals or healthcare systems, a growing number work in clinics, long-term care facilities, research organizations, and educational institutions.

 Nursing informatics is a specialized field with several role options to suit your skills and goals.
-Start with these most common positions:
+Explore with these most common positions:

 Nursing Informatics Specialists